 4. Vitamin and Mineral Supplements

-Research suggests that taking riboflavin (vitamin B2) and magnesium might help you get migraines less often, though it doesn't seem to relieve pain during a headache.
-Coenzyme Q10 may also lead to fewer migraines in adults and children, though you usually need to take it for several months to see a benefit.
+Research suggests that taking riboflavin (vitamin B2) and magnesium might help you get migraine attacks less often, though it doesn't seem to relieve pain during a headache.
+Coenzyme Q10 may also lead to fewer migraines in adults and children, although you usually need to take it for several months to see a benefit.

 Before you start, talk with your doctor to be sure it won't have side effects for you.